Pokémon: Lucario and the Mystery of Mew: Plot

 They enter the tree and are attacked by the tree's defense system, antibody-type mechanisms, triggered by Kidd's survey robots.
-The antibodies are able to transform into jelly-like representation of Pokémon and then absorb the threat.
-When Ash and the gang are absorbed into the tree, Mew saves them by reasoning with the tree's defense mechanism.
-The disruption of energy flow in the tree due to the defense system sends the tree into shock, and as Mew and the tree are symbiotic creatures that depend on each other for survival, Mew also becomes very ill.
-In order to save Mew and the tree, Lucario and Ash combine their Aura to reverse the self-destruction of the tree.
+While Ash initially manages to reunite with Pikachu, the antibodies overwhelm everyone and absorb them into the tree.
+After Pikachu pleads with Mew, he saves them by reasoning with the tree's defence mechanism.
+However, the disruption of energy flow in the tree due to the defense system sends the tree into shock, and as Mew and the tree are symbiotic creatures that depend on each other for survival, Mew also becomes very ill.
+Traveling to the tree's heart, Ash, Kidd, and Lucario witness a time flower's vision of Aaron, revealing that he actually sacrificed himself using his Aura power into the Tree to stop the war.
+Following the vision, Lucario and Ash combine their Aura to reverse the self-destruction of the tree and save Mew, but Lucario pushes Ash away towards the completion of the process to save Ash.